-Scale ranae: -3MW to >5MW
+Scale range: -6MWto >5MW

-6.3.2 Electric vehicles
+5.3.2 Electric vehicles

-The number of electric vehicles - both plug-in hybrids and battery electric registered within the SP Manweb area is currently over 7,000.
+The number of electric vehicles - both plug-in hybrids and battery electric - registered within the SP Manweb area is currently over 11,000.
 However, momentum in support of electric vehicle adoption is building quickly.
-While there has been a drop in petrol and diesel vehicle registrations this year, electric vehicle sales have increased almost three times compared to the previous year.
+Battery electric vehicle registrations are on course to almost double last year's.
+Their market share continues to grow on a monthly basis, and has now started to regularly surpass the sale of all forms of diesel cars.

 Figure 8 shows the forecast numbers of residential battery electric vehicles in the SP Manweb region.
-For comparison the grey area shows the forecasted range (the difference between the lowest and highest scenario) from our July 2020 DFES.

-Figure 8 shows that across the scenarios, the share of residential battery electric vehicles rises from 4,000 in 2019 to between 174,000-571,000 EVs by 2030.
+For comparison the grey area shows the forecasted range (the difference between the lowest and highest scenario) from our December 2020 DFES.
+Figure 8 shows that across the scenarios, the share of residential battery electric vehicles rises from 4,800 in 2020 to between 335,000-681,000 EVs by 2030.
 The reason for this high level of variance in the 2030s is that the scenarios include differing levels of ambition to phase out the sale of new petrol and diesel cars and vans.
-This ban is vehicle uptake expected to be brought forward to 2030, in line with the recently published Ten-Point Plan.
-The Welsh local authorities within the SP Manweb distribution network area could see between 50,000 and 166,000 residential battery electric vehicles by 2030, and the English local authorities within the SP Manweb distribution network area between 124,000 and 405,000.
-Overall for the SP Manweb distribution network area. compared to today, this would mean over 170 times more battery electric vehicles by 2030 and over 450 times more by 2040.
+This ban has been brought forward to 2030, in line with the Ten-Point Plan, and Energy White Paper.
+The Welsh local authorities within the SP Manweb distribution network area could see between 63,000 and 197,000 residential battery electric vehicles by 2030, and the English local authorities within the SP Manweb distribution network area between 155,000 and 483,000.
+Overall for the SP Manweb distribution network area, compared to today, this would mean over 134 times more battery electric vehicles by 2030 and over 325 times more by 2040.

-Our SPM Steady Progression and SPM System Transformation scenarios contain a much slower uptake of residential battery electric vehicles between 2020-2030 followed by a much higher adoption from the early 2030s onwards, reaching over 1.4million EVs by 2050.
+Our SPM Steady Progression and SPM System Transformation scenarios contain a much slower uptake of residential battery electric vehicles between 2020-2030, with adoption rate increasing after the early 2030s.